N°24-54: China's IPO Screening with Partial Regulatory Capture

 KategorieWorking Papers

-China's IPO approval process co-opts audit firm representatives into the regulatory decision body, which creates conflict of interest and potential channels for corruption.
-We show evidence that co-opted auditors (i) do not differ in their auditing practice of listed firms from other auditors, but (ii) attract more borderline IPO clients that do not fully comply with the listing requirements, contributing to higher audit revenue growth, (iii) increase the chance of IPO approval for their borderline candidates, which (iv) afterwards underperform regular IPO stocks by 39% in terms of their average two-year buy and hold return.
-Moreover, (v) these borderline IPO firms show poorer profitability than matched firms, suggesting potential misrepresentation of firm prospects at the IPO stage.
+China's IPO approval process co-opts audit firm representatives into the regulatory decisionmaking body, creating conflicts of interest and potential channels for corruption.
+We show evidence that co-opted audit firms (i) do not differ in their audit practice of listed firms from other audit firms, but (ii) attract more borderline IPO clients that marginally meet the listing requirements, (iii) increase the chance of IPO approval for their borderline candidates, which (iv) afterwards underperform regular IPO stocks by 45% in terms of their average two-year buy and hold return.
+Moreover, (v) these borderline IPO firms show poorer accounting profitability, suggesting potential misrepresentation of firm prospects at the IPO stage.